horzadome/snapmaker-u1-timelapse-recovery/README.md

     ${ORIGINAL_TIMELAPSE}
     ```

-Original video should be playable again in all the usual places (Orca, Fluidd, etc.)
+Partially recovered timelapse video should now be playable in all the usual places (Orca, Fluidd, etc.)
 Broken file will remain in the original directory with `_broken` suffix for backup.
-Feel free to delete it after confirming the recovered video works.
+Feel free to delete it after confirming that the recovered video works.

 ## How It Works